The Love Movement

-The Love Movement is the fifth studio album by American hip hop group A Tribe Called Quest, and their last album released during group member Phife Dawg's lifetime.
+The Love Movement is the fifth studio album by American hip-hop group A Tribe Called Quest, and their last album released during group member Phife Dawg's lifetime.
 Released on September 29, 1998, by Jive Records, it is a concept album, exploring the lyrical theme of love.
 Musically, it is a continuation of the group's previous album, Beats, Rhymes and Life, featuring minimalist R&B and jazz-oriented production by The Ummah.
 The lead single, "Find a Way", charted on the Billboard Hot 100 and was followed by a second single, "Like It Like That".
 The album debuted at number three on the Billboard 200 and was certified gold by the Recording Industry Association of America (RIAA) on November 1, 1998.
 The group announced its disbandment a month before the album's release.

 Background

-The roots of The Love Movement trace back to 1997, when Q-Tip produced a beat intended for The Notorious B.I.G.'s album Life After Death.
+The roots of The Love Movement trace back to early 1997, when Q-Tip produced a beat intended for The Notorious B.I.G.'s album Life After Death.
 The Notorious B.I.G. enjoyed the beat when it was played for him, however, Life After Death had already been completed and the beat was not used before his death later that year.
 Eventually, the beat was used for the song "The Love" on The Love Movement.

 The album was originally slated for release in May 1998.
 However, on February 7, 1998, a fire at Q-Tip's home recording studio destroyed his entire record collection and a computer containing many unreleased songs by the group, including collaborations with producer Jay Dee, delaying the album until September of that year.
 A month before the album's release, the group announced that it was disbanding.